avalynnw/Professional-README-Generator---Avalynn-Helgrave-Winsor-Judge-/Develop/README.md

 ## Description

-This program is desinged to quickly and easily generate quality README files for github projects.
+This program is desinged to quickly and easily generate quality README files for GitHub projects.

 ## Table of Contents